Do I need a party wall agreement?

 iii) Each owner appoints their own surveyor.
 However, this is expensive for the homeowner who is responsible for the costs of their neighbour’s surveyor as well as their own.

-It is important that all these options available to the neighbour, are explained clearly in the notice.
+It is important that you set out all the options for your neighbour in the notice.

 - Two months and one day later: building works can begin, assuming the party wall award has been agreed